18F/join.tts.gsa.gov/pages/positions/strategist.md

 ## Qualifications

 To qualify, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
-Specialized experience for this position is:<br>
+Specialized experience for this position is:

 Experience navigating highly ambiguous or uncertain situations to deliver results for clients.
 This experience must include **ALL** of the following: